ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_rollback/README.md

 - Default Value: None

 ### mas_app_id
 The name of the Maximo Application Suite Application.
 This will be used to lookup for application namespace and resources.
+Please be aware that at present, 'manage' is the only supported value for this variable.

 - **Required**
 - Environment Variable: `MAS_APP_ID`
-- Default Value: manage
+- Default Value: None

 Example Playbook
 -------------------------------------------------------------------------------
 ### Automatic Target Selection
-Running this playbook will rollback Manage Application to the specified version.
+Running this playbook will rollback Manage Application to the 8.7.1 version.
 If you run this playbook when you are already on the same version it will take no action.

 ```yaml
 - hosts: localhost